 In many instances when engaging a valuer for a divorce of family law valuations both parties, or two solicitors will jointly engage the valuer as single expert witness.
 This is the preferred method to undertake a divorce valuation if possible, and it stops the parties each engaging a separate valuer to hopefully provide a valuation report that may be more suitable to their position in the proceedings.

-If there are two separate property valuations for a family law settlement and an agreement cannot be reached between the parties in regards to the properties value, the usual process is for the two valuers to conduct a mediation session where both reports are analysed and if possible an agreement between the valuers is reached as to the market value of the property.
+If there are two separate property valuations for a family law property settlement and an agreement cannot be reached between the parties in regards to the properties value, the usual process is for the two valuers to conduct a mediation session where both reports are analysed and if possible an agreement between the valuers is reached as to the market value of the property.

 If the mediation session between the valuers is not successful then it may be necessary for both valuers to appear in court and give evidence regarding their valuations, and be able for cross examination from the other sides legal team.

 We will sign affidavits as part of the valuation process for property settlements, and also have extensive experience in court ordered mediation sessions or actual court appearances to support our valuation reports.